 The Center for Judaic Studies has a number of modest travel awards available to sponsor students who wish to spend time studying and researching abroad.
-In addition, a variety of student awards for academic achievement in Judaic Studies and Hebrew are conferred in the Spring of each year during the annual awards ceremony hosted by the Department of Literatures, Cultures, and Languages.
+Support is awarded throughout the academic year based on the availability of funds.
+In addition, a variety of student awards for academic achievement in Judaic Studies are conferred in the spring of each year during the annual awards ceremony hosted by the Department of Literatures, Cultures, and Languages.
+Award recipients are nominated by faculty teaching courses in Hebrew and Judaic Studies.

 The Center also offers support for graduate studies in the form of assistantships (teaching and research).
 Students enrolled in the graduate program in Judaic Studies are eligible for these assistantships, which cover tuition and fees and include a stipend for living expenses.
 Students who apply for admission to the MA program will automatically be considered for an assistantship.

-For information about these funding opportunities, please contact the Center at firstname.lastname@example.org or 860-486-2271.
+For information about these funding opportunities, please contact Center assistant Pamela Weathers at firstname.lastname@example.org or 860-486-2271.

 Travel awards available: